Zolmeister/Zolmeister.github.io/_posts/2014-07-19-cto-cofounder-clay-io.md

 #### Clay.io is Hiring!
 We are currently looking to expand our team by hiring two engineers full-time to help us grow Clay.io and bring it to the next level.
-If you are interested or know someone who is interested in mobile web and loves to code and play games, email me at [zoli@clay.io](mailto:zoli@clay.io) ([or post here](http://clay.io/jobs)).

 #### Clay.io and Open Source
 I am a strong believer in the open source community, and as CTO I will push to make as much